fontanf/localsearchsolver/README.md

     * Move vertex `v` in/out of the solution (and remove conflicting vertices)
     * Remove one vertex and add two non-conflicting vertices from its neighbors

+Graph Coloring Problem from [fontanf/coloringsolver](https://github.com/fontanf/stablesolver/blob/master/coloringsolver/algorithms/localsearch.cpp)
+* Algorithm:
+  * Perturbation:
+    * If the solution is feasible, merge two colors
+    * If the solution is infeasible, change the color of a conflicting vertex
+  * Local search neighborhoods:
+    * Change the color of a conflicting vertex

 ## Usage, running examples from command line

 Compile: